Skip to main content

 FieldValue

-Personal Access TokenThe token created in Step 1
+Personal Access TokenThe service account token created in Step 2

 Click Test Configuration, then Save.